MLB – WHY PETE ROSE SHOULD NEVER BE REINSTATED

 Still, he admitted to taking cash for his big card shows & autograph signings and not reporting them to the government, because “all of” the ballplayers did it.
 Yet, he seemed defiant that he even went to jail for under-paying his taxes “by [only] four percent”.
 Essentially, he feels he was made an example of.

-Not surprisingly, Rose admits to breaking rules within the walls of the prison after he was convicted of tax evasion.
-He seemed to think it benign and even funny that he had his wife smuggle food, hair dye, and other contraband in which he mostly got away with.
+Rose even admitted to breaking rules within the walls of the prison after he was convicted of tax evasion.
+He seemed to think it benign and funny that he had his wife smuggle food, hair dye, and other contraband in which he mostly got away with.
 He also had several run-ins with prison guards.

 According to Pete Rose, he himself was not actually to blame for betting on baseball, but instead, everything and everyone else is to blame: